talestonini/talestonini.com-v0.5/src/main/resources/pages/About.md

 The **source code is open** [in my GitHub account](https://github.com/talestonini/talestonini.com) and I would gladly receive feedback about it.

-As you can see, I built a little engine to generate ScalaJS code for the posts I write in [Markdown](https://en.wikipedia.org/wiki/Markdown).
+As you can see, I built a little engine to generate Scala.js code for the posts I write in [Markdown](https://en.wikipedia.org/wiki/Markdown).

 ##A note on data privacy and transparency